-CEFA SELECT BDC TRUST, SERIES 12 (SMART TRUST 370)
+DYNAMIC SECTOR INCOME TRUST, SERIES 23 (SMART TRUST 418)

-Smart Trust 370 consists of a unit investment trust designated Smart Trust, CEFA Select BDC Trust, Series 12.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with total return potential through a combination of current income and capital appreciation through investment in an unmanaged, diversified portfolio of common stock of closed-end funds that have elected to be treated as business development companies ("BDCs") under the Investment Company Act of 1940.
-The portfolio was selected by Closed-End Fund Advisors, Inc. (CEFA).
-The sponsor cannot assure that the trust will achieve this objective.
+Smart Trust 418 consists of a unit investment trust designated Smart Trust, Dynamic Sector Income Trust, Series 23.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and funds (closed-end and/or exchange-traded funds).
+The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the BDCs held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.